 Brazilian blowouts are advertised to get rid of frizz and give you smoother, stronger, and shiner hair.
-However, researchers warn that some of the chemicals in a Brazilian blowout treatment may be harmful to your health.
+However,

 This professional hair smoothing treatment is sometimes called a Brazilian keratin treatment or BKT.
 Brazilian Blowout is also a brand name for this salon treatment.
 Other keratin hair treatments may carry the same risks.